-Subject: Drama 2 Length of Course: 1 Semester Pre-Requisites: Competent Achievement in Year 10 Drama 1 or 2, or by negotiation with Drama teachers and/or Arts Coordinator (clear potential to succeed at this level must be demonstrated for approval to occur).
-SACE Board of SA Code: 1DRM10 Course Leads to: Stage 2 Drama; Stage 2 Creative Arts.
+Subject: Drama 2 Length of Course: 1 Semester (10 Credits) Pre-Requisites: Competent Achievement in Year 10 Drama 1 or 2 is preferred.
+Students must be prepared to perform in various situations to audiences.
+SACE Board of SA Code: Course Leads to: 1DMA 10 Stage 2 Drama